 The following figure shows the overall data structure model for the CCSDS Service Site and Aperture Registry.
 It shows the information model for the register of sites that provide services (either static or in motion), and any apertures associated with these sites.
 There may be sites with just services, or sites with just apertures, or sites with both services and apertures.

-This registry will point to IOAG RF Asset registry entries, and to Spacecraft Registry entries as needed, using the unique assigned OIDs to provide unambiguous cross-references.
+This registry will incorporate entries from the IOAG RF Asset registry, and will point to Spacecraft Registry entries as needed, using the unique assigned OIDs to provide unambiguous cross-references.